-The carrying out of port operations on behalf of third parties by business enterprises or individuals, is subject to concession upon decree of the Minister of Economic Affairs.
+The carrying out of port operation ob behalf of third parties by business enterprises or individuals, is subject to concession upon decree of the Minister of Commerce, Industry & ports.

-Concessions can be granted to port labourers cooperatives.
-Tariffs for port operations are established in accordance with the terms provided for in the concession regulations.
+Concession can be granted to port laborers cooperatives.
+Tariffs for port operations re established in accordance with the terms provided for in the Concession Regulations.